Jammed disks of two sizes in a channel: segregation driven by steric forces: Disks, Tiles, and Particles

 Jammed-disk microstates are described as configurations of statistically interacting particles generated from a reference state (pseudo-vacuum) of choice.
 We have selected two alternative reference states, one containing only large disks and the other only small disks.
 The former is constructed from tiles 1 and 2 exclusively:

 All other jammed microstates can be generated by the activation of quasiparticles from this reference state.
 We have identified 17 species of particles that serve this purpose (Table~\ref{tab:t3}).
 The taxonomy of Ref.~\cite{copic} introduces categories of particle species adopted here.
 The \emph{compacts} $m=1,2$ and \emph{hosts} $m=3,\ldots,14$ modify the pseudo-vacuum (\ref{eq:2}), whereas the \emph{tags} $m=15,16,17$ modify any one of the hosts.
-All jammed configurations thus generated are at least marginally stable.
+All jammed configurations thus generated are stable with two exception.
+Particles from species $m=5,6$ are unstable in some configurations.
 Every occurrence of marginal stability is associated with particles from species $m=1,2,15,16$.
+Ajacent particles or adjacent elements of vacuum share one disk.

 If we interchange the roles of large and small disks, we produce a different set of quasiparticles (Table~\ref{tab:t7}).
 The pseudo-vacuum for these particles is the tile sequence,

 representing the state with the highest number of disks per unit length overall.
 The categories remain the same: compacts $m=1,2$, hosts $m=3,\ldots,14$ and tags $m=15,16,17$.
 Most particles are again stable.
 Particles $5,6$ are unstable, whereas particles $1,2,15,16$ in some configurations are only marginally stable.
 Ways to retain only the stable configurations will be implemented in Sec.~\ref{sec:scen2}.
 We shall demonstrate that the main conclusions are not affected by these instances of marginal stability or instability.